 - They are more reliable, robust, and energy efficient than CCFL based LCDs.

-- A light source (usually a white light lamp/bulb, but more recently, RGB lasers) is shined upon a chip with microscopic mirrors that represent a pixel.
+- A light source (usually a white light lamp/bulb, but more recently, RGB lasers or an array of white LED bulbs) is shined upon a chip with microscopic mirrors that represent a pixel.
 Each mirror can tilt to adjust the amount of light that hits the screen.
 Color filters are used for color in single-chip designs.
 Three-chip designs can bypass the color wheel entirely, as do laser-lit designs.

 - Can be used either as an actual projector, or a self-contained rear projector TV.

 - Very good image quality reproduction, especially laser DLP models that allow for incredible color gamut.

 - Tends to be more user-serviceable.
 Lamps used in self-contained TVs can be replaced.
 Laser-based sets should not need regular replacement.